BangaFlow/E-COLLAB/README.md

 # E-COLLAB
-A digital learning platform that implements a project based approach.
+A digital learning platform (MERN+G) that implements a project based approach.
-Technologies: MERN+G